SeaHOH/ban-peers/README.md

 # Got troubles/ideas
 Visit the [issues board](https://github.com/SeaHOH/ban-peers/issues) and post them, maybe someone can help you.

+# Known issues
+- Integers in data form which have be received from Web API will be converted to 32-bit signed number，it caused numeric overflow.
+Integer numeric from 2G to 4G will overflow as -2G to 0, then loop overflow to 0 per 4G.
+Ban-Peers has taken some measures to relieve this issue, all download tasks which added and started after Ban-Peers running will not be caused false positives.
+- The μTorrent of classic desktop versions seems identify its mobile versions as fack clients, Ban-Peers will take a unanimous and no special measures for.
+  If problems, please feedback directly to the official forum.

 # What μTorrent settings should have been modified
 - Global